 Drinking in Detroit

-Detroit City Distillery — Classy, handcrafted cocktails like those pictured above are made with the distillery’s own whiskey, gin or vodka.
+Detroit City Distillery — Located in Eastern Market, this local distillery serves handcrafted cocktails, like the ones pictured above, made with its own whiskey, gin, or vodka.

-While you are in Detroit for the North American International Auto Show, be sure to carve out time to explore the city.
-By taking the People Mover from Cobo Center, you can loop through downtown quite easily.
-Detroit offers so much more in its neighborhoods outside downtown, so here are five more ideas to add to your itinerary.
+When you are in Detroit for the North American International Auto Show, be sure to carve out time to explore the city.

 Belle Isle

-Pro Tip: Purchase your Michigan Recreation Passport ahead of time.
-It’s $11 for Michigan vehicles and $5 for motorcycles and grants you access to all 102 Michigan State Parks until your next license plate renewal date.
-For out of state visitors, a day pass costs $9.
+Tip: When renewing their license plate tabs, Michigan drivers can purchase a Michigan Recreation Passport.
+It costs $14 for vehicles and $7 for motorcycles and grants access to all 102 Michigan State Parks, including Belle Isle, until your next license plate renewal date.
+A day pass costs $11 for non-residents, but it can’t be purchased online.

 Michigan Central Station